How to Navigate the Shūgaku Sōdan Without Speaking Japanese

 Step 4: If You Disagree with the Placement

-- Request a second meeting to discuss alternatives — the board must accommodate this
+- Request a further meeting to discuss alternatives and ask what the municipality can provide

 - Submit a written statement (in Japanese, via interpreter or translation) explaining why a different placement better serves your child